 Is It More Important to Win or Have Fun?
 You Can Change the “Rules”

 When you were little, do you remember how important it was to win whatever game you were playing with family or friends?
 I remember games like Go Fish, Clue, Scrabble, and Monopoly.
-As I got older (my 20s and 30s), winning became less important, but it was still the reason for playing.
+As I got older (in my 20s and 30s), winning became less important, but it was still the reason for playing.
 After my daughter started getting old enough to play, I wanted her to win.

 Then one day I had an epiphany.
 My daughter was probably six or seven years old.
 She was getting frustrated with the way the game was going.
 As I watched her emotions build, I thought, “What’s the purpose of playing this game?”
 It hit me.
 This was supposed to be fun!!
 If we weren’t having fun, could we just stop playing and do something else?
 Was it legal to just quit a game before somebody won?
 I decided to give it a try.
 The result?
 My daughter and I were both happier!

-As we move through the next phases of “new normals,” what things could you stop or change to make your life more fun and enjoyable?
+What things could you stop or change to make your life more fun and enjoyable?